enr/xite/README.markdown

 To use Xite, at the moment you have to build it from sources.

-To get sources, you can:

-* clone the project using Git:
+To get sources, you can clone the project using Git:

     git clone git://github.com/enr/xite

-* download it in either tar or zip formats:
+or download it in either tar or zip formats:

     wget http://github.com/enr/xite/tarball/master
     wget http://github.com/enr/xite/zipball/master